 In 2016, 150 interns were hired in 30 executive branch agencies.
 The internships attract students from many areas of study including engineering, business, communications, finance, agriculture, and veterinary science.
 There are also co-curricular components of the program to ensure it is competitive, reputable, and inclusive of experiential learning.
 Interns participate in cohort activities on a weekly basis designed to enable:

 SPD facilitated internship events on the Government Center campus designed to meet the goals stated above.
 Events included panel discussions with state government leaders, professional development seminars like a soft skills workshop, and tours of state and community assets like the War Memorial.
 The enhanced programming continue in 2017.

 To be considered for this internship program, candidates must be currently enrolled as an undergraduate or graduate with an accredited post-secondary institution and have completed at least one (1) year of undergraduate education.

 The timeframe for applications ranges from January through February.
-To be considered, interested students must submit an online application for the specific internship(s) of choice via the state of Indiana job bank.
+To be considered, interested students must submit an online application for the specific internship(s) of choice via the Indiana job bank.

 Students have created profiles of what it's like to have a state internship.
 If you are curious about state internship, click the links below: